Texas Department of Aging and Disability Services

 14220 Overview of the Home and Community-based Services Certification Review Process

-HCS program providers will generally be contacted 17-21 days before a certification review by the review facilitator, unless there is cause for WS&C to conduct an unannounced review of the program.
-WS&C can and may conduct unannounced certification reviews or on-site visits at anytime.
+HCS program providers will generally be contacted before a certification review by the review facilitator, unless there is cause for Waiver Survey and Certification (WS&C) to conduct an unannounced review of the program.
+WS&C can and may conduct unannounced certification reviews or on-site visits at any time.

-When the review facilitator contacts the HCS program provider to notify it of an upcoming certification review, the facilitator will fax a copy of the Provider Information Request form to the program provider.
+When the review facilitator contacts the HCS program provider to notify the provider of an upcoming certification review, the facilitator will fax a copy of the Provider Information Request form to the program provider.

 The facilitator will also fax Form 8576, Individual Profile Information, to the HCS program provider with a requested date for the information to be completed and returned to the review facilitator.